The conscious consumerism movement is stalling—and I know why

 It’s too hard to do good.
 As a result, we are seeing a decline in the ability of consumers to support socially responsible businesses, even when their ideals align with such organizations.

 Should consumers be a little more proactive and educate themselves?
 Yes, of course.
 But remember, it required national campaigns to convince people not to throw trash out the windows of moving cars or to overcome the massive inconvenience of buckling a seatbelt for safety.
-In other words: society typically needs to take collective action to nudge this kind of thing along.
+In other words: Society typically needs to take collective action to nudge this kind of thing along.

 I often feel just like that customer at the Whole Foods fish counter, frustrated because my best intentions fall short of the good I desired to do.
-I fear there are too many of us are walking away with empty baskets that were intended to be filled with goodness.
+I fear there are too many of us walking away with empty baskets that were intended to be filled with goodness.
 This trend needs to be reversed.
 It’s as simple—and as complicated—as that.

 Heath Shackleford is the founder of Good.Must.Grow., a socially responsible marketing consultancy that helps purpose-driven companies and nonprofit causes succeed.
 He resides in Los Angeles with his wife and two sons.

-Note: This story represents a lot of what’s going wrong today with social responsibility.
-My agency recently released year-seven findings for our annual benchmarking study on socially responsible spending and other “do good” behaviors.
-The results show that such behaviors are continuing to decline across the country.
-What’s worse is that we see the greatest slide among younger Americans, the poster children for being purpose-driven and socially responsible.